SkylineCommunications/dataminer-docs/dataminer-overview/DataMiner_Stack_Functions/Stack_SLA_Management.md

 ## Service Monitoring

-Checks the performance of different services and quickly detects and resolves any issues.
+Monitor the performance of different services and quickly detect and resolve any issues.

 > [!TIP]
 >